-New York State has three water management compacts working to protect and manage the river-based surface water resources beyond Long Island.
+New York State has three regional water management compacts* working to protect and manage the river-based surface water resources beyond Long Island.
 The compacts provide science-based, day-to-day oversight and management necessary to assure that the surface waters are available to a wide array of water needs and users - - industry, agriculture, manufacturing, municipal drinking water, fisheries, wildlife, and all other stakeholders of the region.

-Long Island is in need of a similar management structure that is independent of special interests, staffed by groundwater experts and professionals, to provide scientifically rigorous management of the groundwater stored beneath the island.
+Long Island is in need of a similar regional water management structure that is independent of special interests, staffed by groundwater experts and professionals, to provide scientifically rigorous management of the groundwater stored beneath the island.

 A Long Island Aquifer Management Compact will have the administrative and legal authority of other compacts to provide services such as: